WICVSO.org

 • Psychosis

-• ny of the nxiety States
+• Any of the Anxiety States

 *Beriberi Heart disease includes Ischemic Heart Disease, (coronary artery disease), for former POWs who suffered during captivity from edema (swelling of the legs or feet), also known as "wet" beriberi.

-On November 30, 1999, the President signed into law the Veterans Millennium Health Care and Benefits ct, Pub.
+On November 30, 1999, the President signed into law the Veterans Millennium Health Care and Benefits Act, Pub.
 L. 106-117.
 Section 501, a provision of the law, authorizes V to pay DIC under 38 U.S.C.
 1318 to the survivors of former Prisoners of War who died after September 30, 1999, and who were rated totally disabled continuously for a period of not less than one year immediately preceding death for a service-connected disability.
 This provision is effective November 30, 1999.

 To apply for or obtain more information about benefits, contact your local CVSO.

-wicvso.org © 2014 Frontier Theme
+WICVSO.org © 2024 Frontier Theme